 - Addresses equality as it relates to ethnicity and/or class.
 It may address the issue from varied perspectives, but we are especially interested in those that address reconciliation:

 - Coming Together in the 21st Century: The Bible's Message in an Age of Diversity by Curtiss Paul DeYoung

 - Social Justice Handbook: Small Steps for a Better World by Mae Elise Cannon

 - Addresses the way in which language or culture affects our understanding of the Bible and God:

 - Abusing Scripture: The Consequences of Misreading the Bible by Manfred T. Brauch

 - Sweet Surrender: How Cultural Mandates Shape Christian Marriage by Dennis Hiebert

 - Jesus Through Middle Eastern Eyes: Cultural Studies in the Gospels by Kenneth E. Bailey

-- The resource helps readers come to a clearer biblical understanding of gender and sexuality.
-Examples:
+- Helps readers come to a clearer biblical understanding of gender and sexuality: